 This is a key time for the City, as our businesses face the economic challenges of recovery from the pandemic and the aftermath of Brexit.
 We believe that City stakeholders are best served by an authority where the elected members can represent the interests of their constituents, rather than any particular political party or pressure group, and stood as independents, and pledged to work constructively as a team with whoever was elected as a member to represent the Ward.

 Mary is a City resident who worked as a Senior Manager in the NHS and was a magistrate for 30 years (chairing the Family Panel and Licensing Committee).
-She was also involved in the Scout movement and a Women’s Refuge for many years.
-Mary was elected as a City Common Councillor in 2017 and sits on Policy & Resources, chairs the Housing Management Sub Committee, is Deputy Chair of the Port Health & Environmental Services Committee, and is Deputy Chair of the Health & Wellbeing Board
+She was also involved in the Scout movement and a Women’s Refuge.
+Mary was elected as a City Common Councillor in 2017 and is a Vice Chair on Policy & Resources Committee, chairs the Housing Management Sub Committee, is Deputy Chair of the Port Health & Environmental Services Committee, Deputy Chair of the Health & Wellbeing Board and is a member of the Licencing Committee.

 Mary has a special interest in noise and pollution issues which particularly affect residents.
 Mary is also a school governor and a trustee of a local community centre.